tisztamo/StereoticHeadliner/README.md

    - Go to your Google Account > Security > 2-Step Verification
    - Scroll down to "App passwords"
    - Generate a new app password for "Mail" and your device

+### MailerLite Configuration

+To use MailerLite for sending reports, add the following environment variables to your `.env` file:

+- `MAILERLITE_API_KEY`: Your MailerLite API key
+- `MAILERLITE_GROUP_ID`: The ID of the MailerLite group to send to
+- `MAILERLITE_FROM_EMAIL`: The email address to send from
+- `MAILERLITE_FROM_NAME`: The name to display as the sender

 The HTML report will be sent as the email body with the report title as the subject.